All Episodes

 This is very, very close in astronomical terms.

-But we know that these scientists often don't know what they're talking about, so uh I if if if this thing hits us Monday, and you know, can you imagine what that would do to global warming?
+So if this thing hits us Monday, and can you imagine what that would do to global warming?

-Accelerated even more.
+Accelerate it even more.

-Uh and if that happens, and if if if this is our last day together, folks, I just want to it has been a joy.
+And if that happens, and if this is our last day together, folks, I just want to, it has been a joy, a shared delight, something that if we're all blown to smithereens, I will never forget it.

-Particles of all of us will be scattered throughout the universe with our uh experiences forever to be told in our DNA.
+Particles of all of us will be scattered throughout the universe with our experiences forever to be told in our DNA.

-Um in a study of sleep characteristics in 669 adults in Chicago who were compared by sex and race.
+In a study of sleep characteristics in 669 adults in Chicago who were compared by sex and race, investigators found that blacks got less sleep than whites, while men got less sleep than women.

-Well, what are you doing in there?
+Furthermore, the wealthier you are, what are you doing in there?

-What in the world what are you stuffing?
+What are you stuffing?

-Uh uh you've got oh, you found them.
+Oh, you found them.

-Look like you're stuffing them down her bra.
+It look like you're stuffing them down her bra.

-I'm just um I mean uh uh no, it turns out he was using their computer, but I can't see that.
+No, it turns out he was using their computer, but I can't see that.

 Oh, yes.

-Uh uh the wealthier you are, ladies and gentlemen, the wealthier you are, the more sleep you're likely to get.
+The wealthier you are, the more sleep you're likely to get.

-So uh basically, um uh rich folks get more sleep, blacks and men get less, minorities and the poor hardest hit.
+So basically, rich folks get more sleep, blacks and men get less, minorities and the poor hardest hit, even when it comes to sleep.

-See what else.
+See what else?

-Um, this Northeast U.S. floods stir global warming debate.
+Look at this: Northeast U.S. floods stir global warming debate.

 The hell doesn't stir the global warming debate anymore.

-You gotta understand their headquarters in Europe.
+You've got to understand their headquarters in Europe.

 If you look west from Germany these days, you'll see America stifling a yawn at the World Cup.

-Despite a doubling of TV ratings for the first round matches this month before the U.S. squad failed miserably, soccer still ranks below televised poker tournaments in a land where baseball, basketball, and American football rule.
+Despite a doubling of TV ratings for the first-round matches this month, before the U.S. squad failed miserably, soccer still ranks below televised poker tournaments in a land where baseball, basketball, and American football rule.

 Grab the handkerchiefs.